Ferdinand von Wintzingerode: Napoleonic Wars

-He became a major general and general Aide-de-camp to Alexander I of Russia in 1802 and was entrusted with diplomatic missions over the following years.
+He became a major general and general aide-de-camp to Alexander I of Russia in 1802 and was entrusted with diplomatic missions over the following years.
 Also, in 1805 in Berlin, he negotiated with Austria and Great Britain on behalf of the Prussians to form the three nations into an alliance against France.
 On 11 November 1805, at Dürenstein, he received the Order of St. George.
 He returned to the Austrian army in 1809, where he was made field marshal.
 He led the advance guard of the first brigade of general Bellegarde's army on 20 May at Aspern, where he was wounded in the right leg.

 He returned to the Russian army in 1812 to face the French invasion of Russia.
 In it he was made lieutenant general and grand cross of the Military Order of Maria Theresa.
-On 21 October 1812 he led a unit of Cossacks trying to reach the Kremlin by challenging several French posts at the head of a Cossack unit, but he and his aide de camp Narichzin were captured by lieutenant Leleu de Maupertuis of the 5th Imperial Guard Chasseurs Regiment.
+On 21 October 1812 he led a unit of Cossacks trying to reach the Kremlin by challenging several French posts at the head of a Cossack unit, but he and his aide-de-camp Narichzin were captured by lieutenant Leleu de Maupertuis of the 5th Imperial Guard Chasseurs Regiment.
 He was freed by general Alexander Chernyshyov and led the Russian Advance Guard Corps under Kutuzov fighting at the Battle of Kalisz in February 1813.
 He fought at the battle of Lützen before being promoted to General of the cavalry at the battle of Leipzig in 1813.
-He followed the army of the North into Holland then rejoined the Prussian army under Blücher and fought in the Six Days' Campaign in 1814.
+He followed the army of the North into Holland, fighting at Hoogstraten, then rejoined the Prussian army under Blücher and fought in the Six Days' Campaign in 1814; his forces were involved in the next engagements of Craonne, Laon and Saint-Dizier as well.

 Family

-On 19 September 1801 he married the Polish countess Hélène Rostworowska (1783–1829), with whom he had one son.
+On 19 September 1801, he married the Polish countess Hélène Rostworowska (1783–1829), with whom he had one son.